attwoodn/cpp-expression-tree/README.md

     }
 };

-class data_packet {
+// data packet contains an instance of packet_payload, which needs to be evaluated class data_packet {
     public:
         std::string sender_name;
         packet_payload payload;
 };

 ...

-// user creates their own logical operator for evaluating incoming packet_payload objects auto is_small_packet_payload = [](const packet_payload& incoming, const packet_payload&) -> bool {
+// user creates their own logical operator for evaluating incoming packet_payload objects.
+// only the first function argument is used.
+The other is an "empty", ignored instance auto is_small_packet_payload = [](const packet_payload& incoming, const packet_payload&) -> bool {
     if(incoming.error_code == 0 && incoming.checksum_ok && incoming.payload_size() <= 10) {
         return true;